Skip to Main Content

 Child Labor/Minimum Age

-Subject to certain exceptions, the minimum age of employment in Texas is 14.
+Subject to certain exceptions, the minimum age for employment in Texas is 14.
 Tex.
 Labor Code § 51.011.
 A child who is 14 or 15 years old may not work more than eight hours in one day or 48 hours in one week.
 Id. § 51.013.
 There are also certain hour restrictions for children who attend public or private school, including summer school.
 Id. § 51.013(b).
 Some limitations apply based on the employer's operations.

 The exceptions are regulated by the Texas Workforce Commission, which is authorized to, during working hours, inspect a place where there is good reason to believe that a child is employed or has been employed within the last two years, and collect information concerning the employment of a child who works or has worked at that place.
 Tex.
 Labor Code. § 51.021.
 The Commission may require reports, conduct investigations, and take other actions it considers necessary to implement this chapter.
 Id. § 51.024(a).